 - Savings to city taxpayers of hundreds of thousands of dollars;

-- Partnership with Heartland Developments to offer Tuttle Hall Theater for free public use;
+- Partnership with Heartland Developments to offer Tuttle Hall Theater for public use;

 - A dedicated teen space;